Our commitment to equity, diversity and inclusion

 Please share your experiences related to equity, diversity and inclusion at UBC Sauder.
 Your opinion matters, and we are listening.

-All information provided through this feedback form will be shared in confidence to Kin Lo, the Senior Associate Dean of Students and member of the UBC Sauder EDI Committee.
+All information provided through this feedback form will be shared in confidence to Kate White, Senior Associate Dean for Equity & Diversity and Chair of the EDI Committee at UBC Sauder.

 Dear members and friends of the UBC Sauder community,

 Recent global events and, sadly, incidents on our own campus, serve as painful and urgent reminders that we must stand united against all forms of racism and inequality.
 The Black Lives Matter Movement and the COVID-19 pandemic have highlighted the burdens placed on Black and Asian members of our community, and we recognize the continued oppression of Indigenous people in our society.
 We must dismantle barriers for those who have been systemically, historically, and persistently marginalized.
 A collaborative and respectful culture within which all members of our community can thrive is a key principle in our strategic plan, and one that underpins our educational mission.
 We recognize that there is more to be done.